This post is also available in: Français

 Note that these websites are usually limited to obituaries that have been published within the last few years.
 For older obituaries, you will have to look into specialized genealogy websites such as Genealogy Quebec.

 Obituary collections on Genealogy Quebec

 Obituary section – Tombstones, obituaries, death cards (subscription required)

 GenealogyQuebec.com, a subscription based genealogical research website, offers a section dedicated to documents and pictures pertaining to the deceased.

-It contains newspaper obituaries (620 000 death notices published in Quebec newspapers between 1945 and 2015), tombstones (611 000 pictures from numerous cemeteries in Quebec) as well as death cards (54 000 death cards published between 1860 and today).
+It contains 1,250,000 newspaper obituaries published in Quebec and Ontario between 1860 and today, 712 000 tombstones from cemeteries in Quebec and Ontario, as well as 92 500 memorial cards.
 You will find more information about this section here.

-GenealogyQuebec.com also offers a completely free, no subscription required section containing more than 2 100 000 obituaries from everywhere in Canada.
+GenealogyQuebec.com also offers its subscribers a section containing more than 2,500,000 obituaries from everywhere in Canada.
 These obituaries are dated from 1999 to today.